Monday 17 November 2014

 As soon as a voiceover recording is accessed by the public there is additional usage to pay.
 However, often the licence fee is small.
 Sometimes this can be waived if the audio is just an instructional video, for a public information film, an educational tutorial, a video on how to use a specialist type of drug or a charity video or viral message.

-However, a usage fee - often substantial - would be charged for the use of voiceovers on computer games, on games machines found in pubs, automatic supermarket checkouts and internet adverts (as opposed to product videos on the internet.)
+the use of voiceovers on computer games, on games machines found in pubs,

-dependent on the number of copies that have been sold or are expected to sell or on a percentage of profits.
+Usage on DVDs which are for sale (eg a fitness workout DVD) will be dependent on the number of copies that have been sold or are expected to sell or on a percentage of profits.

-There are also promotional films with corporate branding which are intended for online use - the usage would depend on where they are to be used and for how long.
+intended for online use - the usage would depend on where they are to be

 A buyout is where we, on behalf of the voice artist, we receive a further payment in return for the rights to use that recording in perpetuity.
 These vary hugely from one project to another